 You’ve spent months in an MCAT review course, taken practice test after practice test, and finally sat for the exam.
 Your results are in.
 Are they good enough to get you into your target medical school?
 Let’s take a look at what your scores mean.

-The primary purpose of the MCAT is to assess an applicant’s ability to succeed in medical school by testing critical skills and knowledge of natural, physical, and behavioral sciences.
+The primary purpose of the MCAT is to assess an applicant’s ability to succeed in medical school by testing their critical skills and knowledge of natural, physical, and behavioral sciences.
 The MCAT score is the only piece of the med school application that is standardized.

 Each of the four sections of the MCAT is scored between 118 and 132.
-AAMC originally designed the test aiming for an average section score of 125 and an average total score of 500 within a total score range from 472 to 528.
+AAMC originally designed the test, aiming for an average section score of 125 and an average total score of 500 within a total score range from 472 to 528.

 For better or worse, the average score of all applicants and matriculants is rising.
-In 2016-17 the total average score of all applicants to allopathic (MD) programs was 501.8.
-The following year, 2017-18 it had climbed to 505.9, then edged up to 506.5 in 2022-2023.
+In 2016-2017, the total average score of all applicants to allopathic (MD) programs was 501.8.
+By 2021-2022, it had climbed to 505.9, then edged up to 506.5 in 2022-2023.
 And when we look at matriculant scores, the numbers are even higher.

-How to Evaluate the Competitiveness of Your MCAT Score
+Evaluate the competitiveness of your MCAT score.

 • What are the average MCAT scores for the schools you are applying to?